blblack/tofurkey/README.md

 This is a very simple project, there's just one C file, basically.
 Everything about the build assumes a modern Linux environment and tooling (gcc, gnu make, glibc, etc).
-As library dependencies, you'll also need to install developer versions (headers included!) of libev4 and libsodium (1.0.12 or higher).
+It does have one library dependency: you'll need to install the developer package (headers included!) of libsodium 1.0.12 or higher.

 Build with: `make` (optionally: set make argument `rundir=/foo` to override the default of '/run' for the autokey storage path)